seonman/HarmanDeveloperDocs/docs/_build/html/_sources/hkwhub-spec.txt

 	 "TimeElapsed":"15"}

-Check if the Hub is playing audio now
+Check if the Hub is playing audio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - API: GET /v1/is_playing?SessionID=<session id>